 In this article, we'll focus on one type of direct marketing known as direct mail.
-Specifically, we'll offer 10 suggestions for how to implement direct mail in innovative ways.
+Specifically, we'll offer 10 suggestions for how to implement direct mail in innovative and creative ways.
 To start, let's take a look at exactly what direct marketing and direct mail is.

 What are direct marketing and direct mail?

 Direct marketing is an assertive form of promotion in which a company reaches out directly to its target market.
 The point of these campaigns is to connect with consumers on an individual level, showing that they're important to the company.